mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Being a small state, the Darrian Confederation maintains a modest but capable navy crewed by Darrian and Aslan personnel but a handful of TL16 vessels exist, relics left over from the pre- Maghiz period that cannot be replaced or even properly maintained, so they are used sparingly.

-Darrian ships conduct exchange training programmes with Imperial vessels and joint operations are not unknown.
+Darrian ships conduct exchange training programs with Imperial vessels and joint operations are not unknown.
 For the most part, the Confederation patrols and polices its own space and the Imperium does likewise.
 Trade ships, on the other hand, come and go as they please.
 However, the need to go through the unwelcoming Sword Worlds or around through neutral space limits volume of trade somewhat.

 The Darrians are not at war with the Sword Worlds but a state of mutual mistrust and dislike exists, seasoned with ongoing resentment over the Entropic Worlds and other issues, although neither side wants open war.

 The Confederation is not expansionistic.
 There are many unclaimed worlds nearby but the Darrians have never showed much interest in acquiring new territories.
 Its people are more interested in scientific research and finding ways to improve their peaceful lives.

 Darrian itself receives a fair numbers of tourists who go to see the high-tech wonders left behind by the Maghiz.
-However, the capital of the Confederation is at Mire, the first world to regain spaceflight and is today the centre of both government and the economy.
+However, the capital of the Confederation is at Mire, the first world to regain spaceflight and is today the center of both government and the economy.

 ![[BtC-5107.jpg]]